Share this

 Given that congestion is a critical component of the locational marginal price (LMP), lessening congestion could have a significant impact on the dynamics of the grid.
 Dynamic line ratings have the potential to make it easier to deliver power, optimize generation asset usage, and also change the pricing dynamics in areas of congestion.

 There are some downsides to DLRs.
-They would be costly to implement as it would require monitors on transmission lines and conductors.
+They would be costly to implement because they would require monitors on transmission lines and conductors.
 Additionally, there is an increased risk of lines overheating or sagging with less conservative operational parameters.

 Should the FERC require transmission operators to implement DLRs, it will be critical that market participants understand them and understand how they might affect the dynamics of the grid and resulting pricing.
 If you’re interested in learning more about DLRs, check out our report FERC Order 881 - Are Dynamic Line Ratings the Optimal Solution?
 Additionally, if you’re interested in learning more about how our data solutions can help you navigate a rapidly changing grid, sign up for a complimentary consultation with one of our industry experts.